mbodm/cdis/README.md

 The tool itself should be rather self-explanatory.
 Just use the `--cap` argument to see which VCP60 values your display supports.
 Each VCP60 value represents one physical input source of your display.
 Either you just test each VCP60 value (by using the `--set` argument), or you take a look into your display's user manual, to find out which VCP60 value corresponds to which physical input source.
 By using the `--get` argument you can see which VCP60 value (and therefore the corresponding input source) is currently active.

+Note:
+- The tool doesn't offer multi-monitor control
+- The tool will always use the primary monitor

 ### Nice, anything else?

 "_How to switch the display input source by using the keyboard?_"